Multi-Agent Diverse Generative Adversarial Networks: Experiments

 \subsection{Non-Parametric Density Estimation}

-In order to understand the behaviour of MAD-GAN and different state-of-the-art GAN models, we first perform a very simple synthetic experiment, much easier than generating high-dimensional complex images.
-We consider a distribution of 1D GMM~\cite{bishop2007pattern} having five mixture components with modes at 10, 20, 60, 80 and 110, and standard deviation of 3, 3, 2, 2 and 1, respectively.
-While the first two modes overlap significantly, the fifth mode stands isolated as evident from Figure~\ref{fig:toy_1D}.
+In order to understand the behavior of MAD-GAN and different state-of-the-art GAN models, we first perform a very simple synthetic experiment, much easier than generating high-dimensional complex images.
+We consider a distribution of 1D GMM~\cite{bishop2007pattern} having five mixture components with modes at 10, 20, 60, 80 and 110, and standard deviations of 3, 3, 2, 2 and 1, respectively.
+While the first two modes overlap significantly, the fifth mode stands isolated as shown in Fig.~\ref{fig:toy_1D}.
 We train different GAN models using $200,000$ samples from this distribution and generate $65,536$ data points from each model.
 In order to compare the learned distribution with the ground truth distributions, we first estimate them using bins over the data points and create the histograms.
 These histograms are carefully created using different bin sizes and the best bin (found to be $0.1$) is chosen.
 Then, we use Chi-square distance and the KL-divergence to compute distance between the two histograms.
-From Figure~\ref{fig:toy_1D} and Table~\ref{tab:toy_1D} it is evident that MAD-GAN is able to capture all the clustered modes which includes significantly overlapped modes as well.
+From Fig.~\ref{fig:toy_1D} and Tab.~\ref{tab:toy_1D} it is evident that MAD-GAN is able to capture all the clustered modes which includes significantly overlapped modes as well.
 MAD-GAN obtains the minimum value in terms of both Chi-square distance and the KL-divergence.
 In this experiment, both MAD-GAN and MA-GAN used four generators.
-We provide in-depth analysis about the effect of varying generators in the supplementary material.
+In the case of InfoGAN, we used $5$ dimensional categorical variable, which provides the best result.